Unlock this lesson plan by becoming a paid member. Existing members, please log in.

 By the end of the lessons, students will be able to:

-If you have students up for the task, start with a student-led mindful moment.
+If you have students up for the task, start with a student led mindful moment.
 At this point in the year, students have learned quite a few different techniques.
-Have a student turn on their cameras and microphones and lead a mindfulness practice for the rest of the class.
+Have a student or two turn on their cameras and microphones and lead a mindfulness practice for the rest of the class.
 Make your own mind in a jar live on camera.
 As mentioned, this is a material intensive project, so consider making your own for students to watch and then sending a recorded link so they can make their own with their families later.